-Now, we shall discuss the above electrical braking techniques.
+Now, we shall discuss the above electrical motor braking techniques.

 1.Regenerative Braking in DC motor

-- DC motor shaft experiencing an external force which also rotate the motor and it cause the speed of the motor is more than the no load speed of the motor.
+- DC motor shaft experiencing an external force which also rotates the motor and it causes the speed of the motor is more than the no-load speed of the motor.

-In above cases, the motor work as an generator.
-The motor converts kinetic energy to electrical energy, and it return the electrical energy to power supply system.
-During regeneration, the back EMF(Eb) is more than the armature voltage(V) and armature current flows from motor to supply side.
+In the above cases, the motor work as a generator.
+The motor converts kinetic energy to electrical energy, and it returns the electrical energy to the power supply system.
+During regeneration, the back EMF(Eb) is more than the armature voltage(V) and armature current flows from the motor to supply side.

 When Eb>V, the motor feeds electrical energy to supply till supply voltage becomes greater than the back EMF of the motor.